chazsmi/webservicetask/README.md

 ```bash
 go install && $GOBIN/webservicetask
 ```
+## Lesson 6
+- Add profiling and benchmarking tools reafactor your application to make it more efficent and reducing memory allocations.

 ## Lesson 5
 - Refactor your code into seperate packages if you havent already done so
 - See if you can refactor your code to use you're favourite design pattern